oroinc/documentation/user_guide/create_entity_fields.rst

 Adding a Select/Multi-Select Field
 ----------------------------------

-Value of a field may be enable users to choose one or several values from the list (select and multi-select type correspondingly).
+The value of a field may enable users to choose one or several values from the list (select and multi-select type correspondingly).
 For example, "grade the level of service from 1 to 5" or "choose the time window convenient for you"

 - The select and multi-select fields can be only of the *column table* storage type.